Stay Tuned (film): Plot

+Roy goes back in and has a gunfight with Spike, wherein he is shot, but the bullet is stopped by Roy's remote control.
+He and Spike then fight over the latter's remote and this causes the two to be zapped through more demonic and twisted parodies, a violent ice hockey game, a crash test dummy demonstration, and an episode of Three's Company.
+Roy eventually confronts Spike in a medieval swashbuckling movie, and they have a fencing match.
+They then get zapped into a music video, where Roy gets hold of Spike's remote and sends him back to the swashbuckling movie.
+Returning to Channel One, Roy tries to save Helen by changing channels, only to find that the demonic production team at Hellvision have locked out all inter-channel escape options.
+Roy and Helen eventually realize they can still escape by turning the remote off.

-Having no choice, Roy re-enters the system to save Helen while bringing his own remote control with him, allowing them to control their journey.
-After being pursued by Spike through several more channels, Roy finally confronts his enemy in a Salt-N-Pepa music video, gets hold of Spike's remote, and uses it to save Helen from being run over by a train in a Western movie.
-By pressing the "off" button on the remote, they are evicted from the dish moments before it sucks their neighbor's abusive Rottweiler into the TV and destroys itself.
-In the end, Spike gets eliminated by the Rottweiler on the command of Crowley, a vengeful employee he banished to the system earlier, and is then succeeded in his executive position by Pierce, a younger upstart employee.
-Having learned a valuable lesson after his adventure, Roy dramatically cuts back on his TV viewing, quits his job as a plumbing salesman, and opens his own fencing school, in which he advises one of his students that watching too much TV can get you into trouble.
+Roy and Helen arrive back in their garden.
+Their neighbor's Rottweiler appears about to attack, but ends up getting sucked into the dish just before it destroys itself.
+Spike gets eliminated by the Rottweiler on the command of Crowley, and is then succeeded in his executive position by Pierce, a younger upstart intern.
+Roy cuts back on his TV viewing, quits his job as a plumbing salesman, and opens his own fencing school, in which he advises a student that watching too much TV can get one into trouble.

 Cast

 The group's manager and primary producer Hurby "Luv Bug" Azor (credited under his birth name "Herby Azor") and his brother Steve Azor appear as dancers during the "Start Me Up" segment.
+In the same segment, Fatima Robinson is also one of the dancers.

+Future National Hockey League referee Mike Hasenfratz appeared as an extra in a hockey fight scene.

 Production

-In 1990, Jim Jennewein and Tom S. Parker wrote the entire story for the film, under working title Terrorvision (not to be confused with TerrorVision), inspired by the idea was "The Evil Dead meets Monty Python".
+In 1990, Jim Jennewein and Tom S. Parker wrote the entire story for the film, under the working title Terrorvision (not to be confused with TerrorVision), inspired by the idea of "The Evil Dead meets Monty Python".